For whosoever shall call upon the name of Yahweh shall be saved (Rom 10:13).

 However, His Eternal name will always be Yahweh (Isa 9:6, Rev 1:4, 8, 4:8).

-We praise the name of the one that created the Heavens and the Earth, whose name is Yahweh.
-The Judaized title of Lord , does not represent the Glorious name of Yahweh, and should be avoided.
+We are called to praise the name of Yahweh, who created the Heavens and the Earth.
+The title of Lord , does not represent the Glorious name of Yahweh, and should be avoided.
 The same can be said for the word Christ.

 We give glory to our Savior and Messiah, who is Yahweh manifest in the flesh.
 We do not participate in using the false name Jesus.